caddy-dns/duckdns/README.md

 duckdns [<api_token>] {
     api_token <api_token>
     override_domain <duckdns_domain>
+	resolver <resolver>
 }
 ```

 - `api_token` may be specified as an argument to the `duckdns` directive, or in the body.
 - `override_domain` is optional; see [Challenge delegation](#challenge-delegation) below.
+- `resolver` is the DNS resolver to use to determine DuckDNS's current records.
+By default, `8.8.8.8:53` is used, i.e. Google's public DNS server.
+Change this if your server cannot reach Google's DNS servers.

 ## Config examples